Anti-Cancer Diet known as The AAA Diet®

 - Blood with a pH value of 7.45 contains 64.9% more oxygen than blood with a pH value of 7.3.

 - Cancer needs an acid/low oxygen environment to survive and flourish.

 - The bodies of terminal cancer patients are approximately 1000 times more acidic than they should be.
 This equates to dangerously low amounts of oxygen at the cellular level.

-In the absence of oxygen, glucose undergoes fermentation to lactic acid.
+- In the absence of oxygen, glucose undergoes fermentation to lactic acid.
 This causes the pH of the cell to drop even lower.
 Urine and saliva pH of terminal cancer patients almost always runs between 4.0 and 5.5.
-When the cancer goes into metastases the pH drops even lower.
-Our bodies simply cannot effectively fight disease if our body pH is not properly balanced.
-In other words, it's either alkalize or die.
-It's that important!

 While many dietary recommendations have been proposed to reduce the risk of cancer, few have significant supporting scientific evidence.
 The primary dietary factors that increase risk are obesity and alcohol consumption; with a diet low in fruits and vegetables and high in red meat being implicated but not confirmed.
 Consumption of coffee is associated with a reduced risk of liver cancer.
 Studies have linked consumption of red or processed meat to an increased risk of breast cancer, colon cancer, and pancreatic cancer (a phenomenon which could be due to the presence of carcinogens in foods cooked at high temperatures).